Ahsan3991/Godot_Game/README.md

 3) Run it and destroy those nasty Meteors!!!

 *ON WINDOWS*
-Use the following google drive link to download the windows executable because i do not know how to handle files bigger than 25mb on Git and yes i tried GitLFS

-Google Drive Link (I promise its not a virus/malware):
+Use the following google drive link to download the windows executable (I promise its not a virus or malware)

 [Space Shooter Game for Windows](https://drive.google.com/file/d/1jBUrW-1r-66jGONhDcOtwId8sLG6AtLe/view?usp=drive_link)